grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/02 Automated performance testing.md

 ## How to automate performance testing

 Once your goals are clear, you can start introducing load tests into your automation pipelines.
-Running load tests from a continuous integration (CI) system is very simple with k6.
+Running load tests from a continuous integration (CI) system is easy with k6.
 The set up can easily be generalized across the various CI tools into the following sequence of steps:

 - [Why to automate performance tests?](#why-to-automate-performance-tests)
 - [Know your goals](#know-your-goals)